Best Restaurants In Mexico City

 This post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you make a purchase through a link.
 This helps me keep the Sick Girl Travels blog running while providing you with high-quality product recommendations and great travel deals.
 Please see my full disclosure for further information.
 Thanks for your support!

 Looking for the coolest restaurants in Mexico City?
 Even though it’d be impossible to list them all in one single post, here are just a few of the best spots to experience the incredible food scene CDMX has to offer.
 These are not just some of the best restaurants in Mexico City, but some of the best restaurants in North America.
+In fact, Mexico City is one of the top foodie destinations in the world.

 The restaurant scene in Mexico City is incredibly vibrant, diverse, and dynamic, reflecting the rich cultural heritage and culinary innovation that the city is known for.
 As one of the world's great food capitals, Mexico City offers a gastronomic experience that ranges from traditional Mexican street food to high-end, avant-garde dining and international cuisine.
+Because Mexico City is one of the best cities to live in Mexico for expats, its international food scene is incredible.

 The Coolest Restaurants in Mexico City